128technology/docs/docs/config_ldap.md

 - When the system is configured to use LDAP for user authentication, the status of the LDAP connection can be seen on the Users page of the GUI.
 This is a high level status of connectivity to retrieve user and group information based on the LDAP configuration.

 ### Logging
-For SSR Version 5.5.2 an LDAP log category has been added to allow you to change the LDAP log level.
+The LDAP log category allows you to change the LDAP log level.

 ```
 admin@test1.RTR_EAST_CONDUCTOR# set log level category ldap